The brain is the most important and most complex part of the body. It controls almost all body processes including:

-If you experience symptoms of a stroke, it is essential to seek medical attention as soon as possible.
-When a stroke occurs, time is critical.
+If you experience symptoms of a stroke, it’s essential to seek medical attention as soon as possible.
 Prompt treatment can save areas of brain from permanent damage.

 Degenerative Brain Diseases

-Degenerative brain diseases cause progressive damage to the parts of the brain that control cognition and emotion.
+Degenerative brain diseases cause progressive damage to the parts of the brain that control cognition, emotion, and mobility.
 The damage tends to accumulate and increase over a long period of time.

 The most common form of degenerative brain disease is dementia.
-People with dementia undergo a gradual loss of intellectual and cognitive abilities over time.
-The initial signs and symptoms of dementia may be subtle at first but may progress from lapses in memory to include:
+People with dementia undergo a gradual loss of intellectual and cognitive abilities over time, but this typically doesn’t start until after age 60.
+The initial signs and symptoms of dementia may be subtle but can progress from lapses in memory to include:

 - trouble dealing with numbers and directions